Welcome to today's edition of the Rush 24-7 podcast.

 There is a sense that this can bear a lot of fruit.

-So on Saturday, the Washington Post has a story quoting Petraeus, hey, the integration of Iraqis into the security force is working from the bottom up.
+So on Saturday, the Washington Post has a story quoting Petraeus: hey, the integration of Iraqis into the security force is working from the bottom up.

-We've no, we've told you this was happening all of the past two weeks, and now this column in the uh in the New York Times today, which uh basically says this thing can be won.
+And now this column in the New York Times today, which basically says this thing can be won, and that the progress is undeniable.

 I'm sure they're up to it.

-Uh but by the way, this isn't the only barrage against them in the media.
+But by the way, this isn't the only barrage against them in the media.

 It happened on Chris Matthews' Sunday show yesterday.